William Dicey

-William Dicey was a newspaper proprietor, publisher of street literature, printseller and patent medicine seller, in Northampton and later in London.
+William Dicey (1690-1756) was an English newspaper proprietor, publisher of street literature, printseller and patent medicine seller, in Northampton and later in London.
 He was also the co-founder and proprietor of the Northampton Mercury newspaper from its establishment in 1720 until his death in November 1756.
 He also built up a huge distribution network in England for patent medicines.

 Family

 William was born 25 December 1690 at Basingstoke, the son of Thomas Dicey (d.
 1705), a tailor and Elizabeth his wife (nee Cluer).
 He was apprenticed to John Sewers, of the London Leathersellers Company 17 April 1711.
 John Cluer, a London printer and music publisher, at the sign of the Maidenhead in Bow Churchyard married William’s sister, Elizabeth, in 1713 and at about the same time William was ‘turned over’ to work for his brother-in-law.
 William eventually became a freeman of the Leathersellers Company 7 August 1721, although he seems never to have practiced this trade.
 By this time, he was an established provincial printer and newspaper proprietor.

 William married Mary Atkins at some time before April 1719.
 They had four sons: Cluer, who was born 28 January 1714/5; William, christened at St Mary Le Bow, in April 1719; Robert, born 16 January 1720, and Edward born 8 February 1721.
 They also had three daughters: Ann, Mary and Charlotte (dates of birth not known).